MaciejGulaj99/PowerBI_MuseSpotifyDataset/README.md

 ## Analitycal Questions

-I used ideas for simple analitycal tasks Tim's repository.
+I used ideas for simple analitycal tasks from Tim's repository.
 There are all described below:

 #### 1. Which album has the longest songs?
 #### 2. Have the mood of songs gotten happier, sadder, or remained the same throughout Muse's career?